David Oliver Cauldwell: Biography

-He was born on June 17, 1897 in Cleveland, Ohio to Gilbert Cauldwell, a surgeon; and Virginia Oliver-Wright.
+Cauldwell was born on June 17, 1897, in Cleveland, Ohio, to Gilbert Cauldwell, a surgeon; and Virginia Oliver-Wright.
 Cauldwell reports himself as having had an interest in sexual anatomy since his childhood.
 He studied medicine at the Chester College of Medicine and Surgery (later merged with Loyola University Chicago) and at Universidad Nacional Autónoma de México.
 After several years as a private general practitioner, Cauldwell became an Associate Medical Officer of the Department of War, and as a contract surgeon for the Army, and became a neuro-psychiatrist for the Department of War.
 In 1945, Cauldwell ended active practice to become a writer on topics of health, notably sexology.

-In 1949 he used the term transsexual in his essay Psychopathia Transexualis to describe individuals whose sex assigned at birth was different from their gender identity.
+In 1949, he used the term transsexual in his essay Psychopathia Transexualis to describe individuals whose sex assigned at birth was different from their gender identity.
 Cauldwell distinguished “biological sex” from “psychological sex”, and saw the latter as determined by social conditioning.
 He denied that there were modes of thinking intrinsically linked to male or female biology.
 Primarily because of this view of gender as plastic, and secondarily because of the limitations of medical science, he regarded sex reassignment surgery as an unacceptable response to transsexualism, and instead advocated that it be treated as a mental disorder.
-He advocated acceptance of homosexuality and of transvestism.
+Despite his belief that transsexuality originated from an "unfavorable childhood environment", he advocated acceptance of homosexuality and transvestism.

-He died on August 30, 1959 in El Paso, Texas of cirrhosis of the liver.
+He died on August 30, 1959, in El Paso, Texas, of cirrhosis.
 He was buried in Evergreen Cemetery in El Paso, Texas.